serverlesspolska/serverless-hexagonal-template/README.md

 1. If not found, the `default` AWS `profile` is used.
 1. Other / custom method.

-#### Utilizing `direnv` tool for custom profile configuration
+#### Custom profile configuration
 For those requiring a different `profile` than the `default`, it is recommended to use the `direnv` tool.
-This allows you to specify an AWS profile for your project within the `.envrc` file located at the root directory, overriding system settings.
-Ensure that the AWS profile is already defined in your `~/.aws/credentials` file.
+This allows you to specify an AWS profile for your project within the `.envrc` file located at the project root directory, overriding system settings.
+Ensure that the AWS profile is already defined in your `~/.aws/credentials` file or `~/.aws/config` if you use SSO.

 To set up `direnv`, follow these steps: